matt-y/gemini-mode/README.md

 After this initial set up, any files with a `.gemini` or `.gmi` extensions will enjoy the `gemini-mode` major mode automatically.

+## Using `gemini-mode`

+### Heading Lines

+Heading lines are the bread-and-butter of any gemini file. `gemini-mode` allows you to insert them in a manner that will "match" your current heading level, or at a specific markup level.

+The text of the heading is provided by multiple means.

+If an active region exists, the text from the region will be used as heading text.
+If no active region exists, but the point is on a line that is not a heading, that line is used as the heading text.
+An active region can span multiple lines, the whitespace will be "collapsed" so that the heading will be a single "line".

+Inserting a heading over an existing heading will be a no-op unless you're commanding the level to change.
+Very bossy!

+Inserting a heading on a blank lines will cause only heading markup to be inserted and the point moved to a place where you can start typing.
+Trying to insert a heading when the point is on a line of an existing section title will move the point to the end of the heading.

+Headings will always be followed by a newline, and one will mercifullybe inserted if the heading you are creating is not already followed by a newline.
+If the preceeding line is not empty, a newline will _also_ be inserted above the heading.

+Both the "auto" and "specific level" heading insertion functions follow the above "algorithm".

+#### Matching the current heading level

+- **C-c g h** will insert a heading that automatically detects the level of the heading that preceeds it.
+This functionality is provided through the `gemini-insert-heading-auto` function.

+#### Inserting a heading at a specific level

+- **C-c g M-h 1** Inserts a level one heading; functionality provided through the `gemini-insert-heading-level-1` function
+- **C-c g M-h 2** Inserts a level two heading; functionality provided through the `gemini-insert-heading-level-2` function
+- **C-c g M-h 3** Inserts a level three heading; functionality provided through the `gemini-insert-heading-level-3` function

 ## Development

 Hacking on `gemini-mode` is /relatively/ easy!